ThomasTorres2024/Obsidian-Notes/Calculus/Calculus/Geometry of Euclidean Spaces and Identities/The Geometry of Planes.md

 v_{21} & v_{22} & v_{23} &  0  \\
 \end{array}\right] \right)$$

-This seems to be analogous to computing the [[cross product]], it is less efficient in my personal belief but it works just fine.
+This seems to be analogous to computing the [[Cross Product]], it is less efficient in my personal belief but it works just fine.

 We know that $$\vec{N} \cdot \vec{v}_{1} = \vec{N} \cdot \vec{v}_{2} = \vec{0}$$